 Older forklifts that have had major issues or have begun showing their age should be retired.
 Continuing to use these older vehicles can lead to malfunctions in the middle of moving a load.

-How to Avoid or Preempt these Common Hazards
+How to Avoid or Preempt these Common Forklift Hazards

 There are several things operators and supervisors can do to help reduce the chances of these common hazards occurring.
 The first is proper training and adherence to training and regulations.
 Operators need to follow all precautions when driving, especially if they know they are in an area that sees a good amount of foot traffic.
 The same is true when backing up and when making turns or cornering.
 Forklift seat belts should be worn at all times, mirrors should always be used when backing up, etc.

-need to be checked over, maintained, and, if necessary, replaced or repaired on a regular schedule.
-There should be no reason to skip an inspection or maintenance cycle.
+Forklifts and all forklift parts need to be checked over, maintained, and, if necessary, replaced or repaired on a regular schedule.

 Forklifts should never be moved without first making certain that the load is balanced and secure.
 If the load ever starts to shift, the forklift should be stopped immediately.